 We are a not-for-profit organisation.
 Our stated aims are listed here.
 Your entry fee is not used for commercial gain but solely for the purposes of sustaining an important community and recreational asset (being The Old Ghost Road).

 Start time and location

 Race start will be 6am (note buses will be leaving Westport no later than 4.25am).
 The start line is at the northern end of Old Ghost Road (4km east of Seddonville) and adjacent to the Rough and Tumble Bush Lodge.
 There is essentially NO PARKING at the start line and as such, competitors are encouraged to take up the free bus option from Westport (discussed further down this page) to help manage congestion.
 Please avoid unnecessary congestion and stress for yourself and others by attempting to drive and park at the start line!

 Eligibility for the Old Ghost Ultra is self-selecting.
 But to state the facts, this event is long, major elevation gains feature deep in the race, 15km is spent at over 1000 metres and you will venture through the middle of nowhere (literally).
 Unforeseen circumstances aside, we expect everyone who enters to be entirely capable of running the majority of the trail and completing the course inside the cut off times.
 Please be brutally honest with yourself and ensure you match your ambition to your ability!
 This is not an event to take lightly.

 UTMB Qualifying Status

-The 2018 Old Ghost Ultra has official qualifying status for the 2018 running of the legendary Ultra Trail du Mont Blanc (UTMB).
-By completing the 2018 Old Ghost Ultra, you will earn yourself 4 points towards the 15 points required to enter the 2018 UTMB (or 'daughter' events).
+The 2019 Old Ghost Ultra will pursue official qualifying status for the 2019 Ultra Trail du Mont Blanc (UTMB).
+By completing the Old Ghost Ultra, you will earn yourself 4 points towards the 15 points required to enter the UTMB (or 'daughter' events).

 Categories for the Old Ghost Ultra will comprise: